ManDeJan/kvasir-toolchain-hwlib-example/readme.md

 ## Adding new sources to your project

-if you have a new source file in your project you want to make sure you add it in yur CMakeLists.txt in the `set(sources)` list.
+If you have a new source file in your project you want to make sure you add it in your CMakeLists.txt in the `set(sources)` list.

 <sub><sup>**Note:** You only have to do this for actual source files (files ending in `.cpp`) not for header files (`.hpp`)</sup></sub>